Call for Papers: Accountable and Inclusive Digital Ecosystems for Public Value Creation — dg.o 2026

 The resulting main recommendations are:

-1. Data quality assessment needs standards to check data against; unfortunately, not all communities have agreed on standards, so EOSC should assist and push each community to agree on community standards to guarantee the FAIR exchange of research data.
+1. Data quality assessment needs standards; unfortunately, not all communities have agreed on standards, so EOSC should assist and push each community to agree on community standards to guarantee the FAIR exchange of research data.
 Although we extracted a few examples highlighting this gap, the current situation requires a more detailed and systematic evaluation in each community.
 Establishing a quality management function can help in this direction because the process can identify which standard already in use by some initiatives can be enforced as a general requirement for that community.
 We recommend that EOSC considers taking the opportunity to encourage communities to reach a consensus in using their standards.

 2. Data in EOSC need to be served with enough information for the user to understand how to read and correctly interpret the dataset, what restrictions are in place to use it, and what processes participate in its production.
 EOSC should ensure that the dataset is structured and documented in a way that can be (re)used and understood.
 Quality assessments in EOSC should not be concerned with checking the soundness of the data content.
 Aspects like uncertainty are also important to properly (re)use a dataset.
 Still, these aspects must be evaluated outside the EOSC ecosystem, which only checks that evidence about data content assessments is available.
 Following stakeholders’ expectations, we recommend that EOSC is equipped with essential data quality management, i.e., it should perform tasks like controlling the availability of basic metadata and documentation and performing basic metadata compliance checks.
 The EOSC quality management should not change data but point to deficiencies that the data provider or producer can address.